JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

 If the operation succeeds, the return value is a nonzero value.
 If the operation fails, the return value is zero.
-Call **GetLastResult** and/or **GetErrorInfo** to get information about the result.
+Call **GetErrorInfo** to get information about the result.

 #### Note